General Campus Access

 - A student ambassador is available Monday through Friday between 9 AM and 5 PM at the Visitors Center.

-- Visitors may not enter buildings at this time, except for the Visitors Center and the Diana Center, where the Barnard Store and cafe are located.
+Visitors may not enter buildings at this time, except for the Visitors Center and the Diana Center, where the Barnard Store and cafe are located on the first floor.
 Restrooms are also located in these locations.
 Prospective students and families are also encouraged to visit our virtual visits to learn more about Barnard’s campus.

-Visitors are generally permitted on the campus grounds and must complete a Visitor Health Screening Form upon arrival (QR code to scan available at the main gate at 117th St).
-Visitors may enter the Admissions Visitors Center and the Diana Center for bathroom access and to visit the Barnard Store and Liz's Place Cafe (limited hours for both).
+Casual visitors are generally permitted on the campus grounds and must complete a Visitor Health Screening Form upon aprroval (QR code to scan available at the main gate at 11th St).
+Visitors may enter the Admissions Visitor Center and the Diana Center for bathroom access and to visit the Barnard Store and Liz's Place Cafe (limited weekday hours for both).

 Additional restrictions remain in place related to visitors:

-- Faculty and staff families and children are not permitted.
+- Faculty and staff families and children are not permitted indoors.

 - Visitors are not permitted in the student residence halls.

-- Any official event or gathering with attendees or speakers from outside the Barnard/Columbia community are not considered visitors and must be handled through separate protocols.
-For information contact firstname.lastname@example.org.
+Any official event or gathering with attendees or speakers from outside the Barnard/Columbia community are not considered visitors and must be handled through separate campus access protocols.
+For information consult the Fall 2021 Events Protocols or contact email@example.com.

 Admissions & Campus Tours